huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Move your body.
-[Tame your mind.](https://www.youtube.com/watch?v=UlAPNQN2-Fw) Meditate, journal, go for a walk or do micro exercises throughout the day.
+[Tame your mind.](https://www.youtube.com/watch?v=UlAPNQN2-Fw) Meditate, journal, go for a walk or [do micro-exercises](https://darebee.com/) throughout the day.